Browse Articles

 System-defined Views are predefined Views that already exist in the Master database of SQL Server.
 These are also used as template Views for all newly created databases.
 These system Views will be automatically attached to any user-defined database.

-The system defined views will expose the metadata of the database and they can be used to get the all possible information about the instance of SQL Server or the database objects, columns, objects, contains, i.e. the "sys.databases" view to returning information about the user-defined databases which are available in the SQL server instance.
+The system-defined views will expose the metadata of the database and they can be used to get all possible information about the instance of SQL Server or the database objects, columns, and contains, i.e. the "sys.databases" view to returning information about the user-defined databases which are available in the SQL server instance.

-We have the following types of system defined views.
+We have the following three types of system-defined views.

 1. Information Schema View